project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/128-laura-ortiz-let-financiers-being-seduced-by-latin-america-biodiversity-wealth.md

 ---
-title: 128 Laura Ortiz, let financiers being seduced by Latin America biodiversity wealth
+title: 128 Laura Ortiz Let Financiers Being Seduced By Latin America Biodiversity Wealth
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-08-24)